verdammtigor/Dynamic-Research-Slots-Reborn/docs/technical_reference.md

 - `initialize_dynamic_research_slots` (debug)
   - Visible only in debug mode (`is_debug = yes`).
+  - Available only if the country is not yet initialized.
   - Calls `initialize_dynamic_research_slots` and `recalculate_dynamic_research_slots` for the current country.

 - `recalculate_dynamic_research_slots` (debug)
   - Visible only in debug mode.
+  - Available only if the country is already initialized.
   - Forces a recalculation of all RP and slot thresholds.

 - `dynamic_research_slots_debug` (debug)